etendosoftware/docs/docs/user-guide/etendo-classic/basic-features/general-setup/client.md

 Organizations are created by running the Initial Organization setup process available for the "Client Administrator" role.

+## Initial Client Setup

+### Overview

+The Initial Client setup process allows creating a Client and a Client Admin role with no access restrictions.

+!!!warning
+    The initial client setup process is an automated process which can be run by logging in Etendo as System Administrator role.

+This process allows the user to:

+- enter the **name of the client**, the **client admin user name** and a **password**
+- enter the **base currency** of the client, that is going to be the currency of the Client regardless an Organization which belongs to it might have a different currency.
+- include **Accounting** for the client.
+There is a checkbox named *Include Accounting* which allows to select an accounting csv file in the field *Accounting File* or an accounting reference data within the section Reference Data.

+Etendo distributes accounting csv file as modules which can be applied as reference data.
+This kind of modules are part of the Etendo localization for a given country.
+If the checkbox *Include Accounting* is selected and an accounting file or reference data is selected, Etendo creates:

+   - a [Fiscal Calendar](/user-guide/etendo-classic/basic-features/financial-management/accounting/setup/#fiscal-calendar) which can be shared by all the Legal with Accounting organizations types which belongs to that [Client](/user-guide/etendo-classic/basic-features/general-setup/client/)
+   - and an Account Tree or Chart of Accounts and a General Ledger configuration which is shared by all the organizations created within the Client.

+The General Ledger Configuration and the Chart of Accounts created by default can be later on customized as explained in the [Setup Accounting](/user-guide/etendo-classic/basic-features/financial-management/accounting/setup) section of the Getting Started.

+The General Ledger Configuration is linked to the Account Tree as the Account is a mandatory [dimension](/user-guide/etendo-classic/basic-features/financial-management/accounting/setup/#dimension) of the general ledger configuration.

+!!!info
+    It is possible to create a client without selecting the Include Accounting checkbox, in fact that is the recommended option.
+Accounting configuration will then rely on the organization type being created later on in the Client.

+!!!info
+    Read the [Initial Organization setup](/user-guide/etendo-classic/basic-features/general-setup/enterprise-model/#initial-organization-setup) documetation for more information.

+- finally it is possible to apply reference data such as:

+   - **Standard document types for orders, invoices, etc**, this one is selected by default as it is necessary for creating transactional data such as orders and invoices.
+   - **Document types and default algorithm for bank statements auto-matching**, this one is similar to the previous one but for specific financial flows such as [Payment Out](/user-guide/etendo-classic/basic-features/financial-management/receivables-and-payables/transactions/#payment-out), [Payment In](/user-guide/etendo-classic/basic-features/financial-management/receivables-and-payables/transactions/#payment-in) and [Financial Accounts](/user-guide/etendo-classic/basic-features/financial-management/receivables-and-payables/transactions/#financial-account).
+   - or reference data such as master data or configuration data (i.e. tax setup) created for Etendo extension bundles.

+   Every new Client created in Etendo centrally maintains at least the mandatory accounting dimensions listed below:

+- Organization
+- Business Partner
+- and Product

+unless the *Central Maintenance* checkbox is unselected for the Client which would imply the configuration and management of all the accounting dimensions (mandatory and not mandatory) at organization level.

 ## Client

 The Client window allows the user to view and maintain the clients created by running the Initial Client Setup process.